typelevel/cats-effect/docs/guides/tutorial.md

 `producerFiber` is still running then the exception will not interrupt the main flow until it reaches `consumerFiber.join`.
 Also, a fiber throwing an error does not cancel the execution of the other fibers.
-Taking care of cancelling the reamining fibers is the responsability of the programmer.
+Taking care of cancelling the remaining fibers is the responsibility of the programmer.

 In contrast `parMapN` not only promotes errors raised by fibers to the main flow, it also take care of cancelling the other fibers.
 This way `parMapN`